Theft by Extortion

 Theft by Extortion is a 2nd Degree crime, and if convicted an individual will face 5 to 10 years in prison.
 There are a variety of defenses an experienced Theft by Extortion attorney may choose to utilize in your defense.
 For instance, you may be defended on grounds that your actions merely constituted aggressive behavior and did not meet the requisite level necessary to constitute extortion.
 Another possible defense would be for your Theft by Extortion Defense Lawyer to show that the property was obtained by honest means and claimed as restitution or some other compensation owed to the accused.
 The defenses that may be utilized on your behalf depend on the particular circumstances of your case.
 It is important for you to contact an experienced New Jersey Theft by Extortion Defense Lawyer when making decisions about your case.

 With over 35 years of experience as a Theft by Extortion Defense Attorney, I have obtained thousands of favorable outcomes including downgrades or dismissal of charges.
 If you need an attorney who will aggressively fight for your rights, contact me today at 1-866-664-8118.
 I will provide you with a free initial consultation and I will gladly answer any questions you may have about your case.

-Anthony N. Palumbo criminal and municipal court defense attorney from the law firm of Palumbo & Renaud defends individuals throughout New Jersey including, Union County, Middlesex County, Somerset County, Essex County and Monmouth County.
+Anthony N. Palumbo criminal and municipal court defense attorney from The Law Offices of Anthony N. Palumbo defends individuals throughout New Jersey including, Union County, Middlesex County, Somerset County, Essex County and Monmouth County.